Analysis | Facebook Unfriending Itself Won’t Make Its Problems Go Away

 He pointed out that the German government sued Facebook in 2019 for misleading regulators by, among other things, recording only certain categories of user complaints in data it was required to share with them.
 Facebook, which the government ordered to pay a 2 million-euro ($2.3 million) fine, said it had complied with Germany’s law on transparency and that some aspects of the law “lacked clarity.”
 It reserved the right to appeal.

 Facebook faces other allegations of fudging its transparency report numbers.
-According to a Wall Street Journal story on Sunday, which cited internal documents leaked by Facebook whistleblower Frances Haugen, Facebook changed its complaints process in 2019 by making it more difficult for people to flag content.
+According to a Wall Street Journal story on Sunday, which cited internal documents leaked by Facebook whistle-blower Frances Haugen, Facebook changed its complaints process in 2019 by making it more difficult for people to flag content.
 Facebook told the Journal that this “friction” was intended to make its systems more efficient, and that it had since rolled some of that friction back.

 With no common standards for measuring harm, social media transparency reports end up confusing and unclear.
 For instance, Facebook’s 2018 transparency report cited 1,048 complaints from users, while Twitter Inc. and Alphabet Inc.’s YouTube each reported more than 250,000, according to the German lawsuit against Facebook.
 That’s a huge discrepancy in tracking.